HerrNamenlos123/tello/README.md

 tello.get_wifi_snr();
 tello.get_sdk_version();
 tello.get_serial_number();
+...
 ```

-Disclaimer: Only the functions which you are most likely to use are listed here.
-Not all are documented.
+Note: These are the ones you are most likely to use, but there are more.

 ### Sleep